Controlled Retrieval-augmented Context Evaluation for Long-form RAG: Experiments

 The second and third blocks in Table~\ref{tab:main} show that initial retrieval-only and MMR ranking struggle to retrieve useful information, resulting in poor performance of retrieval contexts.
 We also observe that such suboptimal retrieval contexts would directly reflect on the suboptimal final RAG result coverage $Cov(y)$ on both evaluation sets (underlined scores).

 Notably, on evaluation results of DUC, we observe pointwise re-ranking models have robust gains on final RAG result coverage only when used with weaker initial retrieval (e.g., LR + miniLM, 35.8 $\rightarrow$ 38.4).
 However, they degrade when adopting stronger initial retrieval (e.g., LSR + miniLM, 41.0$\rightarrow$ 39.2).
-Such patterns are also shown on intermediate retrieval context performance, demonstrating CRUX's evaluation capability for retrieval context.
+Such patterns are also shown on intermediate retrieval context performance, demonstrating CRUX's evaluation capability for retrieval contexts.

-In contrast, more effective re-ranking consistently enhances overall performance, with visible performance gains in both intermediate and final results.
+In contrast, more effective re-ranking methods consistently enhances overall performance, with visible performance gains in both intermediate and final results.
 For example, RankFirst~\cite{Reddy2024-lr} and SetwiseFlanT5~\cite{Zhuang2023-ii}, particularly outperform all the other empirical pipelines (conditions marked in bold).
 Yet, they still have a large gap compared to the oracle retrieval (\#3), implying that existing ranking models are not explicitly optimized for coverage of long-form RAG results.

-\paragraph{Can intermediate retrieval context performance extrapolate the final RAG result performance?} Finally, to highlight the advantage of retrieval context evaluation, we compute the ranking correlation in terms of Kendall $\tau$ between final result coverage/density (i.e., $Cov(y)$/$Den(y)$) and the intermediate coverage, ranked coverage and density.
+\paragraph{Can intermediate retrieval context performance extrapolate to final RAG result performance?} Finally, to highlight the advantage of retrieval context evaluation, we compute the ranking correlation in terms of Kendall's $\tau$ between the final result coverage/density (i.e., $Cov(y)$/$Den(y)$) and the intermediate coverage, ranked coverage and density.

-We find ranking correlation strengths of approximately 0.7 to 0.8 on both evaluation sets at the last row in Table~\ref{tab:main}, demonstrating the strong alignment between retrieval context and RAG result.
+We find ranking correlation strengths of approximately 0.7 to 0.8 on both evaluation sets at the last row in Table~\ref{tab:main}, demonstrating the strong alignment between the retrieval context and RAG results.
 This suggests that our framework can be a promising surrogate retrieval evaluation for extrapolating long-form RAG results.